 The DAC Deposit is one of several significant gold occurrences on the Destiny project.
 The Darla Zone lies one kilometre east and along the same trend as the DAC Deposit.
 In 2012 the Company completed 12 diamond drill holes in the area between the DAC Deposit and the Darla Zone.
-The objectives of these holes were to determine if there is potential to increase the estimated contained ounces on the Destiny property between the DAC Deposit and the Darla Zone.
+The objectives of these holes were to determine if there is potential to increase the estimated contained ounces on the Destiny property between the DAC Deposit and the DAC Deposit and the DAC Deposit and the DAC Deposit and the DAC Deposit of the Destiny property between the DAC Deposit and the DAC Depos

 The drilling has achieved the objectives and confirmed the presence of higher grade gold values in wide envelopes of anomalous gold mineralization.
-Some of the higher grades include $78.7 \, \text{g/t}$ gold over $1.0 \, \text{m}$ within an $8 \, \text{m}$ interval averaging $11.3 \, \text{g/t}$ gold in hole DES12-147 and $22.7 \, \text{g/t}$ gold over $1.05 \, \text{m}$ in DES12-154.
-The other wider mineralized intercepts include two zones in hole DES12-144 which assayed $1.05 \, \text{g/t}$ gold over $10 \, \text{m}$ in one zone and the other assayed $1.04 \, \text{g/t}$ gold over $11.0 \, \text{m}$.
+Some of the higher grades include 78.7 g/t gold over 1.0 m within an 8 m interval averaging 11.3 g/t gold in hole DES12-147 and 22.7 g/t gold over 1.05 m in DES12-154.
+The other wider mineralized intercepts include two zones in hole DES12-144 which assayed 1.05 g/t gold over 10 m in one zone and the other assayed 1.04 g/t gold over 11.0 m.